 Out from the mossy earth rise enormous immortal behemoths, older than any man, who have seen death and destruction throughout the centuries.

 Yup!
 Trees sure are scary if you look at them the right way.
 Storytellers have been eyeing these fierce fauna for centuries, searching for fearsome new ways to frighten their fans.
-Just this very weekend, the supernatural thriller THE FOREST will try to lure you into its worrisome woods with promises of grim delight.
-And while this new film may or may not succeed at presenting the most terrifying trees in the history of fiction, there are still a lot of eldritch examples that have taken root throughout the history of the horror genre, and the time has come to give them all their due.
+A lot of eldritch examples have taken root throughout the history of the horror genre… and the time has come to give them all their due.

-These are the eleven scariest trees we’ve found in our weird and winding travels.
+So, we present you with eleven of the scariest trees we’ve found in our weird and winding travels.
 Take shelter beneath their baleful branches… if you dare!

 DANTE’S INFERNO: The Wood of Suicides